Parent’s Guide to Discipline and Appeals

 The Appeals Process

-Any disciplinary action handed down by the KMHA D&A Committee may be appealed to the District 11 D&A Chairman.
+Any disciplinary action handed down by the KMHA Committee may be appealed to the District 11 Chairperson.
 The cost for this appeal is $100.
-An appeal to this level must be made in writing within 72 hours of the decision being rendered by the KMHA D&A Chairman.
+An appeal to this level must be made in writing within 72 hours of the decision being rendered by the KMHA Committee.